Kmkinnear/Data_Project/README.md

 ## Purpose

 The purpose of our project was to use Machine Learning to build a predictive model that accurately predicts whether a passenger survived or died during the sinking of the Titanic.
-The original dataset had eleven features and one target variable that we would use to manipulate our data.
-We will create dataframes using Pandas in Jupyter Notebook that we will assist us in cleaning up and analyzing our data.
-We will experiment with different models and ultimately decide on one model that we are happy with.
+The original dataset had eleven features and one target variable that we used to manipulate our data.
+We will use Pandas in Jupyter Notebook to create dataframes that we will assist us in cleaning up and analyzing our data.
+We will experiment with different predictive models and ultimately decide on one model that we are happy with.

 ## Analysis